MrsRina/bicudo/README.md

 Simple game base with modules system (most like scripts) with dynamic interactions, works for 2D and 3D.
-The build only work for Windows (MinGW GCC), consider having mingw64 installed in default path for windows (C:/mingw64/).
+The build only works for Windows (MinGW GCC), consider having mingw64 installed in default path for windows (C:/mingw64/).

 For compile and run in VS Code: